 In 2019 PJF contracted with experienced reporters to research and write an explanatory series of articles on the varying degree of broadband accessibility in Fauquier County and the options the country supervisors were considering extending connectivity.
 The series was published in the Fauquier Times newspaper, in print and online, during the summer of 2019.

 PJF collaborated with Foothills Forum, a similar nonprofit news organization located in neighboring Rappahannock County, to produce a series on the opioid crisis in the region and the ripple effects on families, medical services, public and private institutions, law enforcement, and local resources.
 The series was published during the second half of 2019 in four weekly newspapers and in six local online news outlets in four counties.

 In November 2019 PJF acquired Piedmont Media at the request of Piedmont Media’s board of directors.
 Three years earlier a group of 47 publicly minded local residents had formed Piedmont Media Group and purchased Fauquier Times (and the free Prince Williams Times) in order to restore the newspaper as a solid source of news and information about county affairs.
 Piedmont Media did strengthen the news and improved business performance, but the decade-long loss of advertising to Facebook, Google, and other websites continued.
 It became clear that a change to nonprofit ownership supported philanthropically by the wider community was the best course to preserve and sustain the Fauquier Times newspaper, especially since PJF’s mission aligned with that of Piedmont Media.
-Piedmont Media became a wholly owned subsidiary of PJF, but has continued to operate with the previous newspaper staff and volunteer board of directors and leaders.
+Piedmont Media became a wholly owned subsidiary of PJF, but has continued to operate as a business with the previous newspaper staff and volunteer board of directors and leaders.